Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Abstract

 \section{Abstract}

-Virtually any object can rotate: the rotation of a rod or a linear molecule appears evident, but a number of objects, including a simple example of H$_2$O molecule, are of complex shapes and rotate in complicated manners.
-While the rotation provides various intriguing physics cases, the primary picture for atomic nuclei was simple.
-Rotational bands have been observed for many nuclei, and their basic picture is considered to have been established in 1950’s.
-We, however, show that this traditional picture is superseded with a novel picture arising from basic characteristics of the nuclear forces.
-In the traditional view, as stressed by Aage Bohr in his Nobel lecture, most of heavy nuclei are like axially-symmetric prolate ellipsoids (i.e., with two shorter axes of equal length), rotating about one of the short axes, like a rod.
-In the present picture, however, in many cases, the lengths of these three axes are all different, called triaxial.
-The triaxial shape yields more complex rotations, which actually reproduce experimental data as shown by state-of-the-art Configuration Interaction calculations, on supercomputers.
-The key to differentiate the two pictures is the nuclear tensor force, which is known to produce the shell evolution in exotic nuclei, a major agenda of Rare-Isotope physics.
-We now demonstrate that the same tensor force generates, in many nuclei, the triaxiality, fading the prolate-ellipsoid dominance away.
-The tensor force is a direct consequence of one $\pi$ meson exchange between nucleons, and the present finding is regarded as the first explicit or visible case that elementary particles directly affect nuclear shapes.
-The importance of the explicit tensor force is in the same line as Weinberg's modeling of nuclear forces.
-This feature makes the new picture robust, and may cast challenges for other many-body systems having spin-dependent forces.
-Substantial impacts on superheavy nuclei and fission are anticipated.
-This study sheds lights on the earlier suggestion of dominant triaxiality by Davydov, a Ukrainian physicist.
+Virtually any object can rotate: the rotation of a rod or a linear molecule appears evident, but a number of objects, including a simple example of H$_2$O molecule, are of complex shapes and their rotation is of great interest.
+For atomic nuclei, rotational bands have been observed in many nuclei, and their basic picture is considered to have been established in the 1950’s.
+We, however, show that there may be substantial changes in the basic picture of nuclear rotation: In the traditional view, as stressed by Aage Bohr in his Nobel lecture with an example of $^{166}$Er nucleus, \textcolor{black}{a large fraction of heavy (mass number $A \approx$0 for the 0$^+_1$, 2$^+_1$, 4$^+_1$ states forming the so-called {\it ground band}, $K \approx$4 for the 4$^+_3$ state.
+The approximate conservation of $K$ quantum number is a well-known feature, for instance, \cite{polishK_2021}, and is discussed for $^{166}$Er also in \cite{tsunoda_2021}.